-In Texas, students are required to earn 2 high school credits in the same language for graduation.
-All Denton ISD middle schools offer Spanish 7 and 8, which can result in the award of 1.0 credits of high school world language credit.
-Calhoun MS also offers French for HS credit as part of the International Baccalaureate (IB) Middle Years Programme (MYP).
+All Denton ISD middle schools offer Spanish I for HS credit, and Calhoun MS also offers ASL I and French I for HS credit as part of the International Baccalaureate (IB) Middle Years Programme (MYP).

-After completion of a Level I credit in Spanish or French in middle school, students would then complete their second credit in high school, or they could choose to switch to an additional language in high school (such as ASL, French, German, or Latin) for graduation credits.
+After completion of a Level I credit in a world language in middle school, students would then complete their second credit in the same language in high school, or they could choose to switch to an additional language in high school (such as ASL, French, German, or Latin) and take 2 years of that language for graduation credits.